swiftlang/swift-org-website/documentation/articles/getting-started-with-vscode-swift.md

 ## Test Explorer

-VS Code provides a Test Explorer view in the left sidebar which can be used:
+Visual Studio Code provides a Test Explorer view in the left sidebar which can be used:

 - To navigate to tests